awsdocs/amazon-workmail-administration-guide/doc_source/manage-mailboxes.md

 </soap:Envelope>
 ```

-The following is a successful subscription request result:
+The following is a successful subscription request result\.

 ```
 <?xml version="1.0" encoding="UTF-8"?>